During the procedure

-There are no special precautions you need to take after your CRP test.
-You should be able to drive yourself home and do all your normal activities.
+After your CRP test, you should be able to drive yourself home and do your normal activities.

 It may take a few days for you to get your results back.
 Your doctor should explain to you what the results of your test mean.